Pakistan Islamists protest as Christian woman freed in blasphemy case

 Insulting Islam’s prophet is punishable by death under Pakistani law, and blasphemy accusations stir such emotions that they are almost impossible to defend against.
 Dozens have been killed following blasphemy claims, sometimes by mobs of men.

 Rights groups say the blasphemy law is exploited by religious extremists as well as ordinary Pakistanis to settle personal scores.
-The law does not clearly define blasphemy and evidence might not be reproduced in court for fear of committing a fresh offense.
+The law does not clearly define blasphemy and evidence might not be reproduced in court for fear of committing a fresh offence.

 Bibi’s representatives have claimed she was involved in a dispute with her neighbors and that her accusers had contradicted themselves.